 More detailed data, such as history of recent projects worked on, personal aspirations and development goals etc, can also be incorporated.
 Innate resource management software enables you to customise the skills database to suit.

 For some industry sectors, such as the Oil and Gas sector, maintaining the competency scores and certifications for technical staff is crucial.
 Each Role will have its own set of skills with related competency descriptions, and each individual’s level needs to be maintained.
-This leads to the skills database becoming a skills matrix.
+Using a skills matrix structure simplifies maintenance of the data, particularly as new skills requirements arrive and old ones are no longer relevant.

 Enabling individuals to apply for recognition of new skills and increased competency scores they have gained, is a good incentive for keeping the data current.
 This is a simple 2 step process of request for review, followed by acceptance or rejection.
 Many organisations also interface their skills database with the HR system.